Accio/AMIDD/docs/README.md

 ### 8. PK/PD and PBPK modelling (06.11.2020).

+* [Slides]({{site.assetbaseurl}}{% link
+  assets/2020/08/AMIDD-08-PK-PD-modelling.pdf %}).
+* Recording (passcode shared by emails): to be announced
+* Material for offline activities, for optional reading:
+	* Davies, Michael, *et al.*.
+2020.
+“Improving the Accuracy of Predicted Human Pharmacokinetics: Lessons Learned from the AstraZeneca Drug Pipeline Over Two Decades.”
+Trends in Pharmacological Sciences 41 (6):
+	  390–408.
+(A good introduction to prediction of PK profiles in industry.)
+	* Jones, H. M., and K. Rowland‐Yeo.
+2013.
+“Basic Concepts in Physiologically Based Pharmacokinetic Modeling in Drug Discovery and Development.”
+CPT: Pharmacometrics & Systems Pharmacology 2 (8): 63. https://doi.org/10.1038/psp.2013.41.
+A good introduction to PBPK modelling

 ### 9. Population modelling and clinical trials (13.11.2020)

 ### 10. Guest-speaker session (I) (20.11.2020)